zuiko21/minimOS/architecture.md

 In certain systems, **interrupt performance** may be a global performance defining parameter.
 Especially on **65xx systems**, which bear *outstandingly low interrupt latency*, although in the realm of a complex OS this is somewhat impaired.

+But interrupt performance can be measured from different points of view.
+For a start, in case of *asynchronous* interrupts, the goal is to achieve a very **low latency**, as these interrupts may happen unexpectedly and should be serviced ASAP.
+While not as efficient as specifically-tailored 6502 code, current implementation of the ISR is able to execute the *most prioritary* asynchronous interrupt in as low as **40 clock cycles**, still better than most other microprocessors can achieve.
+The *65816* version, with much more context to save, takes longer (57 cycles) but as these will usually *faster clocked* than 'classic' 6502s, this will hardly be an issue.

+On the other hand, latency in itself becomes almost meaningless for *synchronous*, periodic interrupts, which will happen at very precisely known time.
+As long as the *period* of executions is kept *reasonably* stable (*absolute* stability is impossible to achieve!), they will do fine.
+The goal here is to keep **low jitter** for predictable results.
+Since interrupt tasks may be temporarily interrupted, this cannot be guaranteed, but code design should try to *equalize* execution times, even if some *overhead* is added.

+Being inspired by old-fashioned 8-bit systems, where *every cycle counts*, the ISR should be as *succint* and efficient as possible, thus adding **minimal overhead**.
+This is always desirable, but especially in minimOS, with its surprinsgly short *quantum* (**4 ms** recommended, or **250 Hz**).
+Note that some critical systems may reduce jitter to almost zero, by checking the VIA T1 value ASAP and then executing some equalizing *delay* code... at the cost of *increased overhead*.
+No free lunch, I'm afraid...

 *TBD*